JRigh/JRigh/README.md

-Greeting, my name is Julian Sampedro.
+Greetings, my name is Julian Sampedro.

 I am a Data Scientist, initially trained as a Statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Python, C++ other data science tools.